 The other thing about wedding cost is that the little things add up.
 Usually the “nicer” items are not part of a package and will require you to top-up extra money.
 These “top-ups” tend to add up without you knowing.
 So make sure you refer to your budget chart before signing on the dotted line!

 Pro-tip!
-Knotz has many vendors with great deals and promotions to help you save as much money as possible.
+Knotz has many vendors with great deals to help you save as much money as possible.
 Register with us to receive promotional deals via email, and check out our ongoing deals here.